Why your audience struggles to read your content and how to keep their attention

 He bulldozers a group of unsuspecting victims with a grin that says, "You're gonna love this!" and then unleashes an avalanche of words about his company's achievements, peppering his monologue with industry jargon.

-And before he can take a breath he's jumping into explaining the features of their most popular products.
+And before he can take a breath, he's jumping into explaining the features of their most popular products.

 Meanwhile, on the other side of the room, Conversational Connie is having a very different experience.